 Women’s Health Doctor in Buffalo, NY

 If you are a woman, simply going to your general health practitioner for annual checkups isn’t enough.
-You also need to see an OBGYN.
-OBGYNs have specialized training in gynecology and obstetrics and provide preventative care options, such as pelvic exams, breast exams, and Pap smears.
+You also need to see a gynecologist.
+Gynecologists have specialized training in gynecology and provide preventative care options, such as pelvic exams, breast exams, and Pap smears.
 Going to a specialist is essential if you want to maintain your health.

 Medical Care of Western New York at Buffalo has a women’s health doctor on staff, ready to treat you.
 Make an appointment, so you can benefit from preventative screenings and additional care.

 A Pap smear is one of the most important tests you can get.
 It is used to screen for cervical cancer, and as with other types of cancer, early detection is the key to a successful treatment.
 Also, regular Pap smears can catch irregular cervical cells before they become cancerous, meaning you can get the necessary treatment to prevent cancer from occurring.

 Women should get their first Pap smear at the age of 21 unless earlier screening is recommended due to risk factors.
 It’s recommended that women get a Pap smear every three years through the age of 30.
 Once women reach the age of 30, they can get Pap smears every five years as long as they also receive HPV testing.

 While most women can follow these guidelines, you will need more frequent testing if you have certain risk factors.
 Risk factors include precancerous cells, a previous cervical cancer diagnosis, HIV, or a weakened immune system.
 Smoking also increases the risk of cervical cancer, so your doctor might recommend more frequent Pap smears if you are a smoker or have a history of smoking.